ArshadMohammadTCD/Parallel-Multichannel-Multikernal-Convolution-Layers/README.md

-## This repo was developed by Arshad Rehman Mohammed and Declan Quinn
+## This repo was developed by Arshad Rehman Mohammed, Declan Quinn and Ruarí Donaghey

 # Parallel-Multichannel-Multikernal-Convolution-Layers